polderknowledge/mkdocs-theme/README.md

-# Zend Framework MkDocs Theme
+# Polder Knowledge MkDocs Theme

-This repository contains the MkDocs theme proposed for Zend Framework documentation.
+This repository contains the MkDocs theme proposed for Polder Knowledge documentation.

-It is forked from the dist-build of the [Cinder](tps://github.com/chrissimpkins/cinder) theme, by Chris Simpkins, with a number of modifications, including:
+It is forked from the dist-build of the [ZF theme](tps://github.com/chrissimpkins/cinder) theme, by the Zend Framework team.
+All credits go to them, we modified the theme for our needs.

-- Footer modifications to link to the ZF project.
-- Some CSS modifications for navbar color, default text size and line spacing, etc.
-- Updates to use a [prismjs](http://prismjs.com) build for syntax highlighting.
-- Addition of navigation pager at bottom of page, but also at top when the menu is collapsed.
-- CSS for landing pages.

 The theme itself resides in `theme/`.
 Also included are tools for building and deploying documentation.